Stigler diet: Linear programming problem

 The 9 nutrients that Stigler's diet took into consideration and their respective recommended daily amounts were:

-Seven years after Stigler made his initial estimates, the development of George Dantzig's Simplex algorithm made it possible to solve the problem without relying on heuristic methods.
+Seven years after Stigler made his initial estimates, the development of George Dantzig's simplex algorithm made it possible to solve the problem without relying on heuristic methods.
 The exact value was determined to be $39.69 (using the original 1939 data).
 Dantzig's algorithm describes a method of traversing the vertices of a polytope of N+1 dimensions in order to find the optimal solution to a specific situation.

-In 2014, the Google chef Anthony Marco devised a recipe using a similar list of ingredients (with calf liver in place of evaporated milk), called "Foie Linéaire à la Stigler"; one Google employee described it as "delicious".
+In 2014, Google chef Anthony Marco devised a recipe using a similar list of ingredients (with calf liver in place of evaporated milk), called "Foie Linéaire à la Stigler"; one Google employee described it as "delicious".